mahmoudnazih/Tiva-C-PWM-Energia/README.md

 It is supposed to allow the user to do the following:

 1- User can set the frequency and the desired duty ratio instead of the fixed frequency of the analogWrite() function in Energia
+Check the top of the _BASE.h file for pin numbering

 2- User can use a complement of PWM on two pins with deadband inserted